omni-ai-npu/omni-ai-npu.github.io/_posts/2016-02-27-opnfv-parser.md

 ### The Future

 Parser's development certainly does not stop with B release, we are now planning more interesting features for the next release.
+For example :
-For example we will have a new subteam working a new policy2tosca module which translate policy tempalte to tosca template, we will have new feature that could enable Parser to dissect a **MOTHER** template into smaller ones and distribute them to the corresponding sites, and we will also have a new module tosca2kube to build a pathway to a full fledge NFV Testing PaaS.
+- [x] we will have a new subteam working a new policy2tosca module which translate policy tempalte to tosca template
+- [x] we will have new feature that could enable Parser to dissect a *MOTHER* template into smaller ones and distribute them to the corresponding sites
+- [x] we will also have a new module tosca2kube to translate tosca template to [Kubernetes](https://kubernetes.io/) template, which would build a pathway to a full fledge NFV Testing PaaS.

 I hope for all of you who are interested in Parser, download and try out the new OPNFV B release, and give us a shout out if you have any ideas or questions !